For many, the strength of the press is the hallmark of a democratic society.

-Law and Criminal Justice Professor Rick Sarre said the First Amendment to the US Constitution, which protects free speech, gives journalists a lot more freedom of expression without the need for specific legislation.
+Law and Criminal Justice Professor Rick Sarre says the First Amendment to the US Constitution, which protects free speech, gives journalists a lot more freedom of expression without the need for specific legislation.

 Other democracies are also proactive in protecting press freedom.

 In the UK, the Contempt of Court Act (1981) states no journalist is guilty of contempt for refusing to disclose a source.
 This means British courts work under the presumption that journalists are not required to reveal confidential information; New Zealand operates under the same presumption.